Can Russia's Ukraine invasion prompt China to attack Taiwan? | DW | 28.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Experts believe that Russia's unilateral invasion of Ukraine could embolden China to take similar measures against Taiwan, which Beijing lays claims on.
+Experts believe that Russia's unilateral invasion of Ukraine could embolden China to attack Taiwan, which Beijing lays claims on.
 How will the West react to a potential Taiwan invasion?

 As Russia continues to bomb Ukrainian cities, observers are paying close attention to China's reaction to the conflict.